imightbelosthere/KillerHomeLab-ARM/Deployments/Deploy-RemoteDesktopGateway-Internal-Bastion-Solution.md

 - Net Bios Domain.
 Enter a valid Net Bios Domain Name (Example:  killerhomelab).
 - Internal Domain.
 Enter a valid Internal Domain (Exmaple:  killerhomelab)
 - InternalTLD.
 Select a valid Top-Level Domain using the Pull-Down Menu.
+- External Domain.
+Enter a valid External Domain (Example: sub1.killerhomelab.
+Remove sub1. if you do not want a subdomain for the External domain
+- ExternalTLD.
+Select a valid Top-Level Domain for your External Domain using the Pull-Down Menu.
 - Vnet1ID.
 Enter first 2 octets of your desired Address Space for Virtual Network 1 (Example:  10.1)